On Horn's Problem and its Volume Function: The case of

 Now the reader will verify that this prescription is consistent: \\ -- Following a closed loop around a four-prong vertex, see Fig. \ref{four-prong}, we return to our initial expression for $\CJ$ (ensuring that the rules actually give a well-defined function), thanks to the trivial identity

 where $x=\gamma_1-\gamma_{1s}$ and $y=\gamma_2-\gamma_{2s}$. \\ -- By considering a path that crosses the polygon, this implies in particular that} $\CJ$ returns to 0 outside the polygon.

-Also note that along the boundaries $\gamma_1-\gamma_2=0$ or $\gamma_2=0$ of the polygon, which are {\it not} boundaries dictated by Horn's inequalities, but just consequences of our convention, $\CJ$ may vanish only linearly.
+Also note that along the edges $\gamma_1-\gamma_2=0$ or $\gamma_2=0$ of the polygon, which are {\it not} dictated by Horn's inequalities but rather reflect our choice to work in the dominant Weyl chamber, $\CJ$ may vanish only linearly.
 This is why those lines have been depicted by dashed lines in Fig. \ref{twocases}, and is also why no prescription is given for the crossing of those dashed lines.

 At this stage, this piecewise polynomial construction of $\CJ$ is just a conjecture that has been checked on many examples.
 In principle, establishing it should follow from a careful examination of eq. (\ref{CJ2expl-alt}) and of its possible changes of determination across the singular lines given in (\ref{sing-lines}).
 Obtaining this construction of $\CJ$ from the complicated expression (\ref{CJ2expl-alt}) has {so far} resisted our attempts.